This local chapter is located in/near Hartford, CT.

 To contact/join this chapter, please see the contact info on the left.

-To learn a little bit more about this Chapter and it's history, click here for an interview with co-leaders Kris McCue and Mark Cegielski.
+To learn a little bit more about this Chapter and it's history, click here for an interview with former co-leaders Kris McCue and Mark Cegielski.

 - Mineral Depot